Welcome to today's edition of the Rush 24-7 podcast.

 They oppose building more prisons.

-This guy was hell-bent on slaughtering unarmed students and professors who he knew would be unarmed and unable to defend themselves, and that is key.
+This guy was hell-bent on slaughtering unarmed students and professors who he knew would be unarmed and unable to defend themselves.

-I felt a bubbling effervescent resentment Here, the constant insertion of this liberal political agenda into these tragedies and practically every other story that they cover.
+I just, I felt a bubbling, an effervescent resentment here, the constant insertion of this liberal political agenda into these tragedies and practically every other story that they cover.

 No time for the families to mourn, no time for the nation to mourn.

-We've already got stories from the drive-bys about how great Bill Clinton was at being mourner-in-chief, citing his brilliant speech after the Oklahoma City bombing and saying and implying that when Bush goes down there today, he just not gonna pull it off as well as Clinton.
+We've already got stories from the drive-bys about how great Bill Clinton was at being mourner-in-chief, citing his brilliant speech after the Oklahoma City bombing and implying that when Bush goes down there today, he's just not going to pull it off as well as Clinton.

 It's Democrats who have to run as opposed to gun control in order to win elections these days.

-Last night CNBC on Larry Cudlow's show, he was talking with the Congress Congresswoman Carolyn McCarthy from New York, and he said to her, Ms. Ms. McCarthy, you're an advocate of gun control.
+Last night, CNBC on Larry Cuddlow's show, he was talking with Congresswoman Carolyn McCarthy from New York, and he said to her, Ms. McCarthy, you're an advocate of gun control.

 Do you see that as an issue in this shootout?